How Much Exposure from 5G Towers is Radiated over Children, Teenagers, Schools and Hospitals?: Results

-Fig.~\ref{fig:ecdf_avg_emf_comparison} details the exposure levels that are received by the following categories: \textit{i}) children/teenagers vs. adults vs. entire population (Fig.~\ref{fig:ecdf_pop_max_emf_sp}-\ref{fig:ecdf_pop_max_emf_pp}), \textit{ii}) schools vs. medical buildings vs. all buildings (Fig.~\ref{fig:ecdf_building_max_sp}-\ref{fig:ecdf_building_max_pp}).
+In the following step, we compare the exposure in the specific groups (children/teenagers, adults, schools, medical buildings) vs. the exposure collected over the whole set of samples (entire set of buildings and entire set of population).
+More technically, Fig.~\ref{fig:ecdf_avg_emf_comparison} details the exposure levels $E^{(.)}_b$ and $E^{(.)}_i$ vs. percentage of the following categories: \textit{i}) children/teenagers vs. adults vs. entire population (Fig.~\ref{fig:ecdf_pop_max_emf_sp},\ref{fig:ecdf_pop_max_emf_pp}), \textit{ii}) schools vs. medical buildings vs. all buildings (Fig.~\ref{fig:ecdf_building_max_sp},\ref{fig:ecdf_building_max_pp}).
 Three considerations hold by analyzing Fig.~\ref{fig:ecdf_avg_emf_comparison}.
 First, all the categories of people receive similar exposure levels.
 This outcome derives from the distributions of children/teenagers and adults over the territory, which are rather similar in the scenarios under considerations.
 Second, schools and medical buildings tend to receive different exposure levels compared to the category including all the buildings.
-Naturally, this is due to the fact that schools and medical buildings represent a small fraction of the total buildings, and therefore the positioning of each sensitive building, as well as the relative positioning of the towers in its surroundings, play a key role in determining the actual exposure levels.
-Third, the composite exposure is overall lower than the \ac{ICNIRP} limits for the general public over the considered frequency range (between 36~V/m and 61~V/m), thus guaranteeing adherence to international exposure guidelines.
+Naturally, this is due to the fact that schools and medical buildings represent a fraction of the total buildings, and therefore the positioning of each ``sensitive'' building, as well as the relative positioning of the towers in its surroundings, play a key role in determining the actual exposure levels.
+Third, the composite exposure is overall lower than the {28~[V/m] - 61~[V/m]} \ac{ICNIRP} general public {whole-body} limits \cite{ICNIRPGuidelines:20} over the considered frequency range, thus guaranteeing adherence to international exposure guidelines.

-Finally, Fig.~\ref{fig:comp_avg_exposure_vs_5G_adoption} reports the average \ac{EMF} over schools and medical buildings, by differentiating between: \textit{i}) type of exposure sources (all, only 5G, only pre-5G), 5G adoption level (early, medium, maturity) and considered scenario (Spinaceto and Ponte-Parione).
-Overall, the exposure is proportional to the adoption level (as expected).
-In addition, the exposure in Ponte-Parione is higher than the one in Spinaceto (thus confirming the outcomes of Fig.~\ref{fig:avg_emf_chd_adl_vs_5G_adoption}).
-Finally, the contribution of 5G exposure is higher than the pre-5G when considering a 5G maturity level (again in line with Fig.~\ref{fig:avg_emf_chd_adl_vs_5G_adoption}).